cliburn/sta-663-2015-old/pretest.md

 \end{array}
 \\]

 * Are the following sets of basis functions linearly dependent?
+Explain why or why not.
 (1, x, x^2, x^3), (1, x^2, x^4, x^6)

 * For estimating $\beta$, can the following equations be treated as a linear system?
+Explain why or why not.
 \\[
 \begin{align}
 \hat{y_1} &= \beta_0 + \beta_1 x_1 + \beta_2 x_1^2 \\